Tuesday, February 25, 2025

 Why Pete Hegseth Will Likely Be Confirmed As Secretary of Defense

 Almost every administration has one nominee that the opposing party tries to take a stand against during the confirmation hearings.
 While Trump’s appointment of Matt Gaetz to be Attorney General did not go through, the incoming President has been firm in his support of nominee Pete Hegseth to be the Secretary of Defense.
 The Pentagon is badly in need of reform.
-The failed withdrawal from Afghanistant and total lack of accountability within the military show that this once venerated institution is in declines.
-The left has also significantly damage the more of our critically important military by pushing trying to indoctrinate troops and forcing many decorated men and women out of the force with the absurd and unjustified vaccine mandates.
+The failed withdrawal from Afghanistan and total lack of accountability within the military show that this once venerated institution had is clearly in decline.
+The left has also significantly damaged our military by both pushing efforst to try to indoctrinate troops as well as by forcing many decorated men and women out of the force with the absurd and unjustified vaccine mandates.

-Pete Hegseth’s resume includes active duty service in leadership roles in both Iraq and Afgahnistan.
+Pete Hegseth’s solid resume includes active duty service in leadership roles in both Iraq and Afgahnistan.
 Hegseth served as a captain in Afghanistan.
-Hegseth has served in the military, but he’s still an outsider in Washington D.C.
+The Princeton graduate has been in a number of combat roles in the military, but he’s still an outsider in Washington D.C.
 He fits the agenda that Trump ran on.

 The Democrats attacks on this decorated hero lack substance.
 The three main critiques that the left has of Hegseth focus on his drinking, some sexual assault allegations that never resulted in criminal charges, and his alleged mismanagement of two small non-profit organizations.
 There was never a single indictment or trial that occurred over Hegseth’s alleged sexual misconduct, and no women are likely to testify against him at the current confirmation hearings in the Senate.
 The drinking allegations are also unsubstantiated and anonymous claims from nearly 10 years ago.
 The final attack on Hegseth by Democrats focuses on his alleged mismanagement of 2 small non-profit organizations, Concerned Veterans for America, and Vets for Freedom.
 The allegations against Hegseth are again anonymous, and these were small advocacy groups.
 These attacks also focus on Hegseth’s alleged actions over 10 years ago.
 The financiers of these think tanks have not spoken out against the nominee to be the defense Secretary.